Checkweighing Provides Better Control During Manufacturing

 Who uses checkweighing scales?

 Checkweighing scales are used in any environment that requires weighing results that are both accurate and consistent.
-Therefore they are commonly used for any operation that ultimately results in a finished product that will be sold commercially to customers.
+They are commonly used for any operation that ultimately results in a finished product that will be sold commercially to customers.

 Vehicle or machine manufacturers often use checkweighing scales that have been pre-programmed for check weight and check counting of machinery parts before assembly.
 Through checkweighing, automotive and aerospace engineers can detect whether a component or finished product has a defect or is missing components before distribution.
 Checkweighers can also be used for check counting tools, screws and other small parts that are easy to miss.